gffbss/dev-project/README.md

 dev-project
 ===========

 Build out of a concierge service.
-More info to follow with officila launch.
+More info to follow with official launch.
 You will likey.